harshagurnani/harshagurnani.github.io/_pages/about.md

 __Nov 2025__: Juncal Arbelaiz (at Princeton) and I got a second [Catalyst Grant](https://schmidtsciencefellows.org/news/catalyst-grants-boost-innovative-interdisciplinary-collaborations/_) from Schmidt Sciences to develop control-theoretic approaches for neural systems.

-__Aug 2025__: I mentored Jessica, a high-school student, over 6 weeks through the [GSTEM program](https://www.nyu.edu/admissions/high-school-and-middle-school-programs/high-school-programs/gstem.html) by the Courant Institute of Mathematical Sciences at NYU.
-Jessica did some super cool analyses of millions of trials and hundreds of rats doing value-based decision-making to show structured variability across indvidual rats!
+__Aug 2025__: I mentored Jessica, a high-school student, over 6 weeks through the [GSTEM program](https://www.nyu.edu/admissions/high-school-and-middle-school-programs/high-school-programs/gstem.html) at NYU.
+Jessica analyzed behavior over millions of trials and hundreds of rats making value-guided decisions to show structured variability across indvidual rats!

 __May 2025__: I joined the labs of Cristina Savin and Christine Constantinople at NYU as a postdoctoral fellow and moved to the wonderful city of New York!